NethermindEth/Forta-Agents/DYDX-Bots/Perpetual-Large-Deposits-Withdrawals/README.md

 - DYDX-1-2

-  - Fired when `LogWithdrawalPerformed` event is emitted on dYdX perpetual contract with a large quantizied amount.
+  - Fired when `LogWithdrawalPerformed` event is emitted on dYdX perpetual contract with a large quantized amount.
   - Severity is always set to "Info"
   - Type is always set to "Info"
   - Metadata contains: